Board of Directors

 In 2004, Vidya moved to the East coast and served as the Vice President at Boston Natural Areas Network until 2014.
 Her accomplishments there included doubling the organization’s budget and staff, developing the annual strategic organization and program plans and budgets, developing models for community stewardship and productive relationships among community, government, elected officials and philanthropy and creating innovative programs serving youth, teens, city residents and general public.
 She launched the Produce to Pantries program that donates over 8,000 lbs of fresh food to nearly 500 Boston families.
-In 2015, Vidya became the General Manager for the community gardens in Boston at the Trustees of Reservations.
+In 2015, Vidya became the General Manager for the community gardens in Greater Boston at the Trustees of Reservations.
 She also currently serves on the MA NOFA Board and is working towards a certificate in International Environmental Policy at the Harvard Extension school in Cambridge.

 Susan Schroeter - Vice President - Best Friends Animal Society